kartik-v/yii2-money/README.md

 ### MaskMoney

-The widget can be used directly, any params not provided will be defaulted from the above two sections (params and formatter).
+You can configure the widget as shown below.
+Any plugin option not passed, will be defaulted from the above two sections (params and formatter).
-Any properties directly set in `pluginOptions` at the widget level below, will override other global settings.
+Note that properties directly set in `pluginOptions` at the widget level below, will override other global settings.

 ```php
 use kartik\money\MaskMoney;